aqtusia/cautious-engine/MatrixFiles.md

 ## Files

 Each file contains a number of c.file.data_block events.
 To read a file traverse all these events ordered by their index.
+The data should be uploaded with a mimetype of "application/octet-stream".

 ### c.file.data_block